How Slow TV Brings Us Closer to Nature | LatestLY

-That long, uneventful rail trip captured enough of the public imagination to inspire unabridged coverage of boat trips, knitting nights and birds feeding.
+That long, uneventful rail trip captured the public imagination and inspired unabridged coverage of boat trips, knitting nights and birds feeding.
 It also marked the birth of a movement that eventually spread to other countries.

 Ten years later, the Swedish Television network (SVT) introduced a non-stop three-week livestream called the 'Great Elk Trek', which lives up to its name.
 Thirty-two cameras deployed in the forests of northern Sweden offer views of serene landscapes, and on rare occasions, an elk crossing a river.

-From the outset, nearly one million people tuned in to witness the natural sounds and sights of Swedish wildlife.
-Then last year, the annual livestream drew over nine million viewers, including a growing number from abroad.
-It has also spawned an offshoot Facebook group whose 85,000 members engage in lively communication about what is happening on the livestream
+From the outset, nearly 1 million people tuned in to witness the natural sounds and sights of Swedish wildlife.
+Then last year, the annual livestream drew over 9 million viewers, including a growing number from abroad.
+It has also spawned an offshoot Facebook group whose 85,000 members engage in lively communication about what is happening on the livestream.

 Johan Erhag, project manager for The Great Elk Trek, believes the show's success lies in its contrast to the heady pace of news cycles, social media, and fast-cut TV.
 "There is calmness, but still excitement over a longer time," he said.
 "You have time to reflect and relax."

-And in southern England, a stork nest home to a pair of birds called Ania and Bartek that have been together since 2020 has attracted over 55,000 online viewers from around the world this spring.
+And in southern England, a stork's nest is home to a pair of birds called Ania and Bartek that have been together since 2020 has attracted over 55,000 online viewers from around the world this spring season in the Northern Hemisphere.
 The nest is much too high for ground-level observation, so enthusiasts have been tuning in via an overhead webcam to see the storks successfully lay eggs, hatch them and fledge four chicks.

 "People are saying it is peaceful and relaxing to watch.
 It’s a window into the wild scene," said Laura Vaughan-Hirsch, manager of The White Stork Project.
 "They also learn how chicks develop."